hectorcorrea/solr-for-newbies/tutorial.md

 ### Sample data

-File `data/books.json` contains 10,000 books taken from Library of Congress' [MARC Distribution Services](https://www.loc.gov/cds/products/marcDist.php).
+File `books.json` contains 10,000 books taken from Library of Congress' [MARC Distribution Services](https://www.loc.gov/cds/products/marcDist.php).

-TODO: document how I created `data/books.json` from the original MARC data.

-TODO: Do I need the larger set with 250K books? or a smaller one?
+The steps to create the `books.json` file from the MARC data are as follow:

+* Download file `BooksAll.2014.part01.utf8.gz` from https://www.loc.gov/cds/downloads/MDSConnect/BooksAll.2014.part01.utf8.gz.
+* Unzip it: `gzip -d BooksAll.2014.part01.utf8.gz`
+* Process the unzipped file with [marcli](https://github.com/hectorcorrea/marcli) with the following command: `./marcli --file BooksAll.2014.part01.utf8 -format solr > books.json`

+The MARC file has 250,000 books and therefore the resulting `books.json` will have 250,000 too.
+For the purposes of the tutorial I manually truncated the file to include only the first 10,000 books.

+`marcli` is a small utility program that I wrote in Go to parse MARC files.
+If you are interested in the part that generates the JSON out of the MARC record take a look at the [processorSolr.go](https://github.com/hectorcorrea/marcli/blob/master/processorSolr.go) file.